Aveglia/vAMPirus/helpmeoutsome.md

 The output from either of those commands should let you know if you have Java on your system.

+You will also need to decide if you plan to use a container engine like Docker (https://www.docker.com/) or Singularity (https://singularity.lbl.gov/) or the package manager Conda (https://docs.conda.io/en/latest/).

+The startup script provided in the vAMPirus program directory will install Conda for you if you tell it to (see below), however, unless you plan to run in the Vagrant VM as described above, you will need to install Docker or Singularity before running vAMPirus.

 ## Setting up vAMPirus dependencies and checking installation